SamanthaBooth81/clay_and_fire/README.md

 Clicking on delete takes the user to the delete confirmation page to prevent the user from accidentally deleting their review.
 On this page they have the option to confirm deletion of the review or go back to the product details.
 When the Delete button is clicked the review it removed from the model and is no longer displayed on the product details page.
 The review count also decreases.
 When clicking cancel, the user is taken back to the product details of the product they were previously in.
 You can also see that the count remains the same and the review is still visable on the details page and in the model.

+### 20. As a Shopper I want to save Items to my favourites so that I can purchase them later without having to search for them.

+- Add products to favourites

+This was tested by adding a few items into my favourites and checking they were accessible from my favourites page.
+All of the items added were available from ‘My Favourites’ and were easily removable to clicking the ‘Remove from Favourites’ button.

+- Must have an account to add to favourites

+This was also tested to ensure the user could not add an item to their favourites without being logged in by logging out and trying to add and access my favourites again.
+Without being logged in, the icon to add to favourites was not available on the product card and I could not access the Favourites page with the url.

+- Removing products from your favourites list

+This was tested by adding items to my favourites and testing the remove buttons on the product details page and on the product card within the'My Favourites' page.
+All items were removed from favourites and confirmed within admin.

+- Removing products from favourites if no longer available

+This was tested by deleting a product from the site to ensure it was removed from the user’s favourited items.
+When the product was deleted, the item was removed without any issues and no longer available from the ‘My Favourites’ page.

 # Validator Testing

 - The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
 No major errors were returned for the HTML segments.